Sinmok/InlineEditor-for-ProcessWire/README.md

 -   Currently only works on **basic textual fields** only.
 (TextArea, Text fields)

--   Repeaters do not currently word.
+-   Repeaters do not currently work.

 Module usage